MECLabTUDA/Super_Selfish/README.md

 }
 ```

+## Change Log
+ - v0.0.6 You can now easily change image augmentations for MoCo, BYOL, Instance Discrimination, Contrast View Multicoding, and PIRL by specifying data_augmentation=lambda dataset : dataset in the supervisor constructor.

 ## Algorithms
 Currently support of 13 algorithms that can be run in parallel on one node of GPUs: